 Carlease’ Guide: Exploring the UAE as a Tourist or an Expat

 Assembled below are our responses to some of the most common questions our staff receives from visitors that are keen to explore the UAE.
 The responses show the collective knowledge of our staff and are intended to provide general guidance.
 Since we will not be updating this page on a regular basis, we highly recommend visiting the official pages of the UAE government or one of the more extensive travel websites (Frommers, Lonely Planet, TripAdvisor) in order to confirm our general comments.
-You can also read some of our ideas for great road trips in the UAE: Road Trip ideas here, hidden beaches here and here.
+You can also read some of our ideas for great road trips in the UAE: Road Trip ideas here, short road trips from Dubai here, scenic road trips here, hidden beaches here and here.

 The United Arab Emirates (UAE) is comprised of seven member states with Abu Dhabi as the capital.